 Due to an increasing number of fraudulent international and domestic debit card transactions, we believe that we can best protect your account and the Bank by blocking transactions from certain countries known for these types of transactions.
 At this time, transactions in the following countries may be limited:

-Albania, Bahrain, Bosnia, Bulgaria, Croatia, Cyprus, Greece, Hong Kong, Hungary, India, Japan, Kuwait, Macedonia, Mauritius, Moldova, Nevis, Pakistan, Philippines, Qatar, Romania, Russia, Saint Kitts, Singapore, Slovakia, Slovenia, Spain, Sweden, Thailand, Turkey, United Kingdom, Yugoslavia, Saudia Arabia, China, South Africa, Nigeria, Bangladesh, Vietnam, United Arab, Emirates
+Albania, Bahrain, Bosnia, Bulgaria, Croatia, Cyprus, Hong Kong, Hungary, India, Kuwait, Macedonia, Mauritius, Moldova, Nevis, Pakistan, Philippines, Qatar, Romania, Russia, Saint Kitts, Singapore, Slovakia, Slovenia, Spain, Thailand, Turkey, Yugoslavia, Saudi Arabia, China, Nigeria, Bangladesh, Vietnam, United Arab, and Emirates.

 Due to ever changing fraud trends this list may not be all inclusive.
 Additional merchants and locations may be blocked from time to time to combat current fraudulent transaction activity.